otwcode/open-doors-code/README.md

 ## High-level overview of each step

-- 01 - Load the original data into a temporary database for processing (EF and AA only)
+- 01 - Load the original data into a temporary database for processing (AA only)
 - 02 - Extract tags from stories and story links into a new `tags` table.
 (AA and custom only)
 - 03 - Export the distinct tags into a spreadsheet to enable wranglers to map tags to AO3 tags, and export story and story link information into spreadsheets used for searching. (all)
 - 04 - Map the tags in the `tags` table. (all)
 - 05 - Create the final tables that will be used for the temp site and copy all the authors, stories and story links. (all)
 - 06 - Copy the AO3 tags into the final story and story link rows. (all)
-- 07 - Load chapters from files (AA, custom and some EF)
+- 07 - Load chapters from files (AA and custom)

 ### Step 01 - Load the original database into MySQL